 Credit: Envato Elements/ FabrikaPhoto

-If you're sending perishable foods, or simply want to add an extra layer of security, consider double-boxing.
+If you're shipping perishables, or simply want to add an extra layer of security, consider double-boxing.
 This involves packing your food items in a smaller box, then placing this box inside a larger one.
 The space between the boxes can provide additional insulation, and it also offers more protection against drops or punctures.

 Step 6: Seal the Box Properly